 Maximise short-term export growth

-The depreciation in the pound, combined with the continued full membership of the EU, presents a unique opportunity for businesses to maximise their export growth over the next two years.
+The depreciation in the pound combined with the continued full membership of the EU presents a unique opportunity for businesses to maximise their export growth during the negotiations.

 Enter new markets

 Government has already stated its eagerness to agree quick deals with China, Brazil, the Gulf States, Australia, New Zealand, India and the United States.